mrigsbee/VT-Bucket-List/README.md

   Now when the 'enter' button is clicked, an item is added to the list and the keyboard closes.
 Removed 'submit button'.
   Added SQLite backend so now data is saved.
 CRUD operations work with UI properly.

+11/20/2016 (3 hours):
+  Added a list of "Official Hokie Bucket List" items to a new Activity.